Algonquin Provincial Park consists of 765,345 ha of maple hills, rocky ridges and thousands of lakes.

 The park is one of Mattawa's most scenic spots.
 It offers spectacular views, picnic areas, ample parking close to Mattawa's main street with its quaint shops and restaurants, as well as a public boat launch.

 The point is also home to the Mattawa Museum and hosts the awesome 17 foot tall, wooden statue of Big Joe Mufferaw, one of Mattawa's legendary figures.
 Kaibuskong Park is a municipal park, located at 365 Highway 531,adjacent to the Bonfield Township Municipal Office.

 The park has a public beach, picnic area, playground equipment and space for group sports.

-Samuel de Champlain Provincial Park has 2,550 ha of rivers, lakes, forests and rugged hiking trails.
+Samuel de Champlain Provincial Park located in Calvin Tp. has 2,550 ha of rivers, lakes, forests and rugged hiking trails.
 You can camp, swim, paddle, hike, view wildlife, enjoy interpretive nature tours, as well as voyageur canoe tours on scenic Moore Lake.

 The entrance to the park is 15Km west of the town of Mattawa on Highway 17.

 The park charges a fee for entrance.

 Centennial Park: This park on Mark Street in Bonfield, adjacent to picturesque Lake Nosbonsing, has a beach, picnic area, boardwalk, play equipment and a large play area.
 Eau Claire Gorge Conservation Area features a spectacular waterfall where the Amable du Fond River thunders down between steep, rock walls.

 A 1.9 km (1.2 mile) interpretive trail details the area's rich logging history.
 The trail runs through mixed forests and alongside the Amable du Fond River.